kshaffer/courses/as3-assign.md

 ## October 20 prep

 For Monday, please put together and submit your [pop/rock performance project](as3-popRockPerf.html).
+(Shaffer section has an extension on this—we'll discuss in class on Monday.)

+Also, please read the OMT page on [Improvizing a sentence with galant schemata](http://courses.shaffermusic.com/cognition-schedule.html) and watch the (9 minute) video at the end.
+Please omit the material and exercises that follow the video under "Putting it together."
+That will be for Wednesday.

 ## October 15 prep